 We are delighted to invite scholars and practitioners with all levels of experience to submit an abstract engaging with the theme of the conference by 31 March 2020.

-Please e-mail your abstract of up to 500 words including references and a small bio to firstname.lastname@example.org
+Please e-mail your abstract of up to 500 words including footnotes and a small bio to firstname.lastname@example.org

 Authors whose contributions are accepted will be invited to present their paper at the conference and will be expected to submit their paper beforehand.
 Final papers will be circulated among the participants in advance of the conference.